Skyscanner/backpack/packages/bpk-component-map/docs/migrating-from-v3-to-v4.md

 ### TL;DR

+* `BpkMapMarker` is now `BpkIconMarker`.
 * The `large` prop has been removed.
 * A `disabled` prop has been added.
 * A `selected` prop has been added.
 * `arrowClassNames` has been removed, because there is no separate arrow element any more.
 * The `type` prop and the `MARKER_TYPES` object have been removed, there is now only one type of marker.
+* The themeable attributes exported have changed.
+Use `defaultIconMarkerThemeAttributes` to theme icon markers.

 ### Changing from `large` to `selected`